shariq1989/cookbook/content/recipe/Orange_Chicken.md

 ### ABOUT THE MEAL

-On the occasion that I go out of town without my family, my husband and children have a tradition of getting Panda Express, that they will proceed to eat as leftovers the entire time I am away.
-Because of this delightful custom, the kids regularly ask me when I plan to leave them with baba.
+On the occasion that I go out of town without my family, my husband and children have a little tradition of getting Panda Express, which they will continue to eat as leftovers the entire time I am away.
+Because of this delightful custom, the kids regularly ask me when I plan to leave them alone with baba.
 Needless-to-say, I felt compelled to make myself irreplaceable, hence this recipe.
 Now mama can bring Panda to them.

+#### What main ingredients are needed for this meal?

+* Chicken: I use chicken thighs since dark meat is naturally more flavorful than white meat.
+You can use chicken breast if you prefer.

+* Oranges: I love using fresh ingredients whenever possible, but that is especially true of this dish.
+I love the sweet, citrus flavor real oranges produce in the sauce.
+Pro-Tip: Taste your oranges before squeezing to ensure they are sweet instead of sour.
+You could use store-bought orange juice, but I feel that fresh oranges are the way to go.

+* Rice Wine Vinegar and White Vinegar: Part of cooking well is learning to balance flavors.
+I have zero professional culinary experience, but books like The Food Lab have helped me grow in this area.
+The oranges deliver sweetness to the sauce; we counter that with vinegar.
+I am telling you that this sauce wouldn't be the same without the bite vinegar brings with it.
+Some people use only rice wine vinegar.
+I prefer to use a combination of rice wine and white vinegar.

 #### What equipment do I need to make this recipe?